droyad/Fody-Wiki/SampleUsage.md

     <Weavers>
     </Weavers>

+### 4. Add the weaver nuget package

+Install a Fody add-in using NuGet.
+See [Using the package manager console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console) for more info.
+For this example we will use [Virtuosity](https://github.com/SimonCropp/Virtuosity)

+    Install-Package Virtuosity.Fody

-Now add a names weaver to this file.
-For this sample [Virtuosity](https://github.com/SimonCropp/Virtuosity) will be used.
-So the modified `FodyWeavers.xml` will look like this:
+Notice `FodyWeavers.xml` will now look like this:

     <?xml version="1.0" encoding="utf-8" ?>
     <Weavers>
         <Virtuosity/>
     </Weavers>

-### 5. Add the weaver nuget package

-Install a Fody add-in using NuGet.
-See [Using the package manager console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console) for more info.
-Again using Virtuosity

-    Install-Package Virtuosity.Fody

-### 6. Build
+### 5. Build

 Now have a look at your assembly in your favourite decompiler.
 All members will now be virtual.